🇪🇺 60Nd secures €2.4M EIC Transition Grant to bring NeoMag to market

 An easy-to-use technology that relies on magneto-materials to reproduce cellular environments

-get in touch →
+get a demo →

 • Non-invasive performance